Morning Sickness: Causes, Risk Factors, and How to Cope

 genetics influence morning sickness

-Research has identified specific genetic predispositions that can influence the severity and duration of these symptoms.
+If morning sickness runs in your family, there’s a real biological reason for that.
+Research has identified specific genetic predispositions that can influence both the severity and duration of symptoms.

 Family History Impact